Strumenta/antlr-kotlin/README.md

    Depending on `cleanGenerateKotlinGrammarSource` ensures the `.tokens` files are always fresh, and we do not end up with out-of-sync lexers and parsers.

-5. Specify that the output directory of the `generateKotlinGrammarSource` task should be included as a source directory in the commonMain source set.
-In Gradle, you can do that by simply reference the task itself, and Gradle will automatically infer the associated output directory and include such directory in the source set.
+5. Specify that the output directory of the `generateKotlinGrammarSource` task should be included as a source directory in the `commonMain` source set.
+With Gradle, you can do that by simply referencing the task itself.
+Gradle will automatically infer the associated output directory and include it in the source set.

    ```kotlin
    kotlin {